 19) User-generated Content Business Model :

-These types of Business models work entirely on user content.
+These types of Business model work entirely on user content.
 People come on these websites to know about information and that information is provided by other people themselves.

 The best example is Quora which is termed as Social QnA site.
 The concept comes from Wikipedia where users use their knowledge to edit certain articles and share their talent for others to read.
 Blogs are another example of the user-generated content business model.
 Many people have their own blogs, with millions of followers, wherein the share their views and thoughts about particular topic and websites earn money from advertising on those blogs or by taking yearly fees from the blogger for the site space.